husni-zuhdi/Sapa.AI/backend/firebase-console/README-firebase.md

+# Firebase

+"insert the description"

-In the firebase console, it's set:
+In the firebase console, we set:

-1. authentication,
+1. authentication

-2. rule of realtime database
+2. realtime database